Are you struggling to get going and stop being lazy?

 As an employee, it’s wasn’t my responsibility to stop being lazy, but as an entrepreneur it now is.
 If you’re going to be successful in business you need to know how to be more productive.

 But during the time I was unproductive, I learned about how I worked.
-I started to realize the value in reading books and eventually other people’s posts.
+I started to realize the value of reading books and eventually other people’s posts.

 What I encourage others to do is to do the same, invest in yourself, learn from your mistakes and experiment boldly.
 It may take some people longer or less time, but what matters is your own progress.
 This is your journey and we all do things differently.

-“A failure to plan is a plan to failure.” – Benjamin Franklin
+“A failure to plan is a plan to fail.” – Benjamin Franklin

 There are so many ways to plan.